 Concentrating on aesthetic, technical and conceptual development, classes specifically address how to improve one’s work through group discussions, individual sessions with the instructor and studio time.
 Students dive deeply into the dynamics of their art-making and medium.
 The goal is to unleash a student’s potential with rigor and exploration, direction and critique.
 Our Master Classes are a dynamic new offering as well as an essential addition to our artistic programs.

-Linda Geary is Professor/Chair of Painting at California College of the Arts in San Francisco.
-Her book, Studio Visit, is a compilation of 100 studio visit conversations with a focus on collage and color, including an essay by poet Norma Cole.
-Linda is a painter who lives and works in Oakland, CA.
+Linda Geary is professor/chair of painting at California College of the Arts in San Francisco.
+Her permanent mosaic, River, was installed at the San Francisco International Airport in 2021.
+Linda is a painter who lives and works in Oakland.

 Kris Graves is an artist and publisher based in New York and California.
 He creates artwork that deals with societal problems and uses art as a means to inform people about cultural issues.
 Using a mix of conceptual and documentary practices, he photographs the subtleties of societal power and its impact on the built environment, exploring how capitalism and power have shaped countries—and how that can be seen and experienced in everyday life.